 A further scientific breakthrough highlighted by the review is that the processes involved in forming symbiosis between legume plants and rhizobia bacteria are principally controlled by a few key master regulators.
 Therefore, the authors recommend studying how these master regulators activate the regulatory networks needed for nodule development in different cell types.
 Answering this question will require using emergent spatial-omics techniques, such as single-cell sequencing and spatial transcriptomics, to examine the developmental processes associated with nodulation with a high degree of cellular resolution.

 Author of the paper and director of the Crop Science Centre, Professor Giles Oldroyd, said “Two decades of discovery science in model legumes have laid the foundations of our understanding to do something truly radical: transfer the ability of N-fixation to a much broader range of crops.
 I am excited about the potential this brings for sustainable and equitable food production and I strive to get there within my research career.”

-This review forms part of The Engineering the Nitrogen Symbiosis for Africa (ENSA) research programme, which utilises natural symbioses between plants, soil fungi and bacteria to engineer crops to make better use of nutrients already present in the air and the soil.
+This review forms part of Enabling Nutrient Symbioses in Agriculture (ENSA) research programme, which utilises natural symbioses between plants, soil fungi and bacteria to engineer crops to make better use of nutrients already present in the air and the soil.
 This would allow sustainable increases in crop yields, potentially revolutionising smallholder farming in low-and-middle-income-countries, while providing a viable solution to sustainable and secure food production in high-income countries.

 Here is a link to the review paper Dancing to a different tune, can we switch from chemical to biological nitrogen fixation for sustainable food security? | PLOS Biology